nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The keyboard shortcut for the help function is assigned to the F4 key.
 </div>

-Displays a comprehensive window detailing the outline of executable commands by user.
+Displays a comprehensive window detailing the outline of commands executable by user.

-Presents a hierarchical view which lists the different available commands, along with the description of each of the commands.
+Presents a hierarchical view which lists the different available commands, along with the description of each command.

 Format: `help`